-Mentor The Queen is an Honorary Member of the International Mentor Foundation.
+The Queen is the founder and Honorary Member of the International Mentor Foundation.
 The focus of this organisation is the prevention of drug abuse.

-Research Funds Queen Silvia works actively on behalf of the disabled.
+The Queen works actively on behalf of the disabled.
 She chairs the Royal Wedding Fund, which supports research in sports and athletics for disabled young people.

 She also chairs the Queen Silvia Jubilee Fund for research on children and disability.